IE 11 is not supported. For an optimal experience visit our site on another browser.

 Texas was the first state to establish Juneteenth as a state holiday.
 The late Rep. Al Edwards of Houston, a Democratic congressman, wrote and sponsored a bill calling for "Emancipation Day in Texas" to be recognized as a "legal holiday."
 He filed Bill 1016 in February 1979 and it passed in the Texas House of Representatives and Texas Senate the following May.
 Texas Republican Gov. William Clements signed the bill in June 1979 and the bill officially went into effect on Jan.
 1, 1980.

-Today, all 50 states, along with the District of Columbia, recognize Juneteenth as “a holiday or observance.”
-In February 2022, South Dakota was the last state to recognize Juneteenth as a legal holiday following in Hawaii and North Dakota's footsteps.
+Today, 48 states along with the District of Columbia recognize Juneteenth as "a holiday or observance."
+Only Hawaii and South Dakota do not yet recognize Juneteenth as a state holiday or day of observance.

 Juneteenth has grown from a national holiday into a global one with a variety of celebrations worldwide, including cookouts, festivals, marches, pageants, parades, picnics, rodeos, readings and vigils.
 Events commemorate African American culture, achievements and food, while honoring a monumental change in American history.